thosgood/this-weeks-finds/markdown/151-200/week174.md

 By the triangle equations, we could straighten out the zig-zag without changing the 2-morphism.

-As you may know, the word \"anaranjado\" means \"orange\" in Spanish - there was no word in English for \"orange\" before people in England started importing oranges from Spain.
-And this is a nice mnemonic, because if we take the above picture and paint the regions labelled
-\"a\" orange, and paint the regions labelled \"b\" black, the above picture has a roughly tiger-striped appearance.
+As you may know, the word "anaranjado" means "orange" in Spanish - there was no word in English for "orange" before people in England started importing oranges from Spain.
+And this is a nice mnemonic, because if we take the above picture and paint the regions labelled "a" orange, and paint the regions labelled "b" black, the above picture has a roughly tiger-striped appearance.
 In fact, these tiger stripes tell you everything you need to know about the 2-morphism!
 For example, starting from just this: